buhrmi/buhrmi/README.md

 # Hi, I'm buhrmi

 I'm a web developer based in Da Nang, Vietnam.

-Currently I'm hacking on the [Shitcoin Society](https://www.shitcoinsociety.com), trying to turn it into a real thing.
-Occasionally I [stream DJ sets on Twitch](https://buhrmi.tv).
+Currently working on my startup, [Shitcoin Society](https://www.shitcoinsociety.com), and its very first product, [Shitcoin Swap](https://www.shitcoinswap.com).
+You occasionally can find me [on Twitch](https://buhrmi.tv) streaming DJ sets.

-Here you can find some open source stuff that I wrote that help me with my projects.
-Hopefully they help you too, or provide some inspiration.
+Here you can find some open source projects that I use in my projects.
+Maybe they're useful to you too.

 ### [Inertia X](https://github.com/buhrmi/inertiax)